 The main differences between a hybrid and a plug-in hybrid lies in how they are charged.
 A plug-in hybrid has a charging point to charge the battery and like a self-charching hybrid it can be also charge using the car's internal combustion engine.
 A self-charging hybrid is charged from the on-board traditional fuel engine.
 Lastly, mild hybrids don´t require charging and are instead powered by a battery pack.

 The range in purely electric mode of a plug-in hybrid car depends on the size of the battery.
-In the case of the CUPRA, the maximum electric range is between 50 and 60 km, depending on the model.
-In combination with the combustion engine, the overall range is of clearly much higher.
-Of course, the range depends on the model, driving style, topography and road conditions.
-The main advantage of a plug-in hybrid?
-You can always use the petrol engine as a reserve between charges, so range will not pose any problem.
+In the case of CUPRA, the maximum electric range for each of our models can reach over 100km.
+In combination with the combustion engine, the overall range is higher.
+The main advantage of a plug-in hybrid is that you can always use the petrol engine as a reserve between charges, so range will not pose any problem.

 Those who drive a plug-in hybrid can enjoy a unique driving experience, characterised by virtually non-existent noise in purely electric mode, as well as greater torque guaranteed by the presence of an electric motor.